gmr/alpine-rabbitmq/README.rst

 alpine-rabbitmq
 ===============
-RabbitMQ container with a small disk footprint
+RabbitMQ image with a small disk footprint

 Enabled plugins
 ---------------